hum4nature/bl-equip-viewer/README.md

 - The augment selection tab is a placeholder and needs full implementation
 - Item library selection is not yet implemented
 - Legendary base selection needs to be connected to actual game data
-- Some advanced features from maxroll.gg may not be fully implemented yet
+- Some advanced features from may not be fully implemented yet

 ## Development